KeroZhai/beancopy/README.md

 BeanCopyUtils.copy(new Bean(), Bean.class, new String[] { Bean.COPY_WITHOUT_NAME });
 ```

+> Note that the coditions are simply `String` constants, therefore, you may have to make sure that they are unique.

 You can also decide whether to ignore all the fields with `null` or empty values:

 ``` Java